 "My goal as an artist is to promote the appreciation of art and culture, using the natural world in traditional naturalistic painting, with its timeless principles and methods."

 Brazilian, born in Recife PE

-Painter, graduate of Drawing & Painting at The Florence Academy of Art, Florence, Italy Teacher for three years at The Florence Academy of Art, Italy
+Painter, a graduate of Drawing & Painting at The Florence Academy of Art, Florence, Italy Teacher for three years at The Florence Academy of Art, Italy